 The Project utilizes the Bad Creek Reservoir as the upper reservoir and Lake Jocassee as the lower reservoir.
-The Project currently operates on a "daily cycle" mode, commonly alternating between generating and pumping on a daily basis, with the reservoir typically maintained in the upper 50 to 60 ft at elevations of 2,310 and 2,250 ft msl (compared to a maximum drawdown of 160 ft).
+The Project currently operates on a "daily cycle" mode, commonly alternating between generating and pumping throughout the day based on system needs.
+While there is no set schedule for station generation or pumping, it typically pumps during the day and generates more typically in the evening and early morning hours.
+Bad Creek Reservoir is typically maintained in the upper 50 to 60 ft at elevations of 2,310 and 2,250 ft msl (compared to a maximum drawdown of 160 ft).
 This operating mode permits the Licensee to maximize head, energy density, and plant/unit efficiency and utilize the Project like a massive battery to help balance the regional transmission system, including rapid consumption or generation of power due to variable solar energy production.

-Following Bad Creek II construction, the Licensee would continue operating the upper reservoir within the current licensed operating band6; however, because of the increased hydraulic capacity with the addition of Bad Creek II, generation run times (at best efficiency) would decrease from approximately 23 hours to approximately 12 hours, but the energy density would increase by a factor of approximately two.
-This means that twice as many MW-hours could be brought to the grid during times of increased demand.
+Following Bad Creek II construction, the Licensee would continue operating in a manner similar to current operations (i.e., based on system needs), but with increased variable solar energy production on its system.
+Because of the improved efficiency of the Bad Creek II units (i.e., Units 5-8) as compared to existing Units 1-4, the Bad Creek II units would be the first units to be dispatched.
+Both the upper and lower reservoir would be maintained within the current licensed operating bands7; however, because of the increased hydraulic capacity with the addition of Bad Creek II, generation run times (at best efficiency) would decrease from approximately 23 hours to approximately 12 hours, but the energy density would increase by a factor of approximately two.
+This means that twice as many MWhours could be brought to the grid during times of increased demand.
 Pump run times would also decrease but the rate of storage would double.
 In addition, the Bad Creek II variable speed units could be used during pumping to capture more renewable energy with integration load following, since pump load can be varied, as well as help stabilize the power grid during pumping.
-The total pumping capacity would be increased so that the entire useable volume of the upper reservoir could be filled in approximately 11.5 hours.
+The total pumping capacity would be increased so that the entire usable volume of the upper reservoir could be filled in approximately 11.5 hours.
 This added capability in both modes of operation would allow utilization of the entire upper reservoir usable volume on a daily basis for generation and recovery via pumping, should system needs require it.